nn-ninja/n-brace/README.md

 ### Other customization

-You can change the default node color and default line color by css snippet.
+You can change the style of the graphview by css snippet.

 1. open your setting > appearance
 2. create a css snippet